Schlaf bei Hunden – warum er so wichtig ist und was du wissen solltest

 Sleep in dogs – why it is so important and what you should know

-Dogs are true sleep champions—at least if you let them.
-You might sometimes think your four-legged friend is a bit lazy when he's curled up in his bed again.
-But sleep isn't just restorative for dogs; it's vital for their health, behavior, and well-being.
+Dogs are true champions of sleep – at least when you let them.
+Your four-legged friend might sometimes seem a bit lazy when he's curled up in his bed again.
+But sleep isn't just rest for dogs; it's vital for their health, behavior, and well-being.

-In this article, you'll learn how much sleep dogs really need, why they sometimes drift off to sleep in the middle of the day, and how you can provide your dog with the best places to rest.
+In this article you will learn how much sleep dogs really need, why they sometimes fall into dreams in the middle of the day and how you can provide your dog with the best places to rest.

 How long do dogs actually sleep?

-Unlike humans, who usually sleep longer at night, dogs spread their rest periods throughout the day.
-An adult dog sleeps an average of 12 to 16 hours a day —puppies and seniors can sleep up to 20 hours .
+Unlike humans, who typically sleep longer at night, dogs distribute their rest periods throughout the day.
+An adult dog sleeps an average of 12 to 16 hours daily – puppies and senior dogs can sleep up to 20 hours .

 The duration depends on various factors:

-• Age: Puppies need a lot of sleep to grow and process information.
-Older dogs also sleep more because their bodies need more rest.
+• Age: Puppies need a lot of sleep to grow and process new experiences.
+Older dogs also sleep more, as their bodies require more rest.

 So, if your dog sleeps a lot, that's perfectly normal.
-You should only be concerned if he seems unusually lethargic or can't seem to rest properly at all.
+You should only worry if he seems unusually lethargic or can't seem to settle down properly.

-Dogs are adaptable and choose their sleeping place based on their mood, temperature, and needs.
+Dogs are adaptable and choose their sleeping place according to mood, temperature, and needs.
 Typical variations include:

-• Basket or dog bed: A soft, protected place is the perfect retreat for many dogs.
+• Basket or dog bed: A soft, sheltered place is the perfect retreat for many dogs.

-• Floor or tiles: Dogs like to lie cool, especially in summer.
+• Floor or tiles: Especially in summer, dogs like to lie in a cool place.

-• Sofa or bed: For many furry friends, being close to people is an absolute plus for their well-being.
+• Sofa or bed: proximity to humans is an absolute comfort plus for many furry friends.

-• Outdoors: Some dogs love to snooze in the garden or on the balcony, as long as it is safe and comfortable.
+• Outdoors: Some dogs love to doze in the garden or on the balcony, as long as it is safe and comfortable.

 Dogs are pack animals.
-Many therefore seek physical contact—be it with you, with other dogs in the household, or even with the cat.
-This "contact lying" conveys security, strengthens the bond, and is a nice sign that your dog feels comfortable.
+Many therefore seek physical contact – be it with you, with other dogs in the household, or even with the cat.
+This "contact lying" provides security, strengthens the bond, and is a good sign that your dog feels comfortable.

 Dogs dream – what happens during sleep

-You may have already noticed it: Your dog is lying relaxed, when suddenly his paws twitch, he growls quietly, or even lets out a little bark.
-There's no reason to worry – your dog is dreaming .
+Perhaps you've already noticed it: your dog is lying relaxed, suddenly his paws twitch, he growls softly or even lets out little barks.
+This is no cause for concern – your dog is dreaming .

-During REM (rapid eye movement) sleep, dogs process their experiences of the day.
-It is believed that during this phase, they reenact situations they have experienced—be it a walk, a ball game, or an encounter with a fellow dog.
+During REM (Rapid Eye Movement) sleep, dogs process their experiences of the day.
+It is assumed that during this phase they reenact situations they have experienced – be it a walk, a game of fetch, or an encounter with another dog.

 Why sleep is so important

-Sleep is not just a restorative activity, but also serves many functions for dogs:
+Sleep is not just rest, but fulfills many functions in dogs:

 • Health: The immune system regenerates during sleep.

-• Memory: What we learn is processed and stored during sleep.
+• Memory: What has been learned is processed and stored during sleep.

-• Mood: Well-rested dogs are more balanced, relaxed and less susceptible to stress.
+• Mood: Well-rested dogs are more balanced, relaxed, and less prone to stress.

-• Growth & Healing: Especially for puppies and sick dogs, sleep is crucial for development and recovery.
+• Growth & Healing: Especially in puppies and sick dogs, sleep is crucial for development and recovery.

-• If your dog lacks enough sleep, it can even lead to behavioral problems, nervousness, or increased irritability.
+• If your dog doesn't get enough sleep, this can even lead to behavioral problems, nervousness, or increased irritability.

 Tips for restful dog sleep

-There are a few things you can do to ensure your four-legged friend sleeps well and healthily:
+There are several things you can do to ensure your four-legged friend sleeps well and healthily:

-• Offer multiple places to lie down: Different places (warm, cool, soft, hard) give your dog choices.
+• Offer multiple resting places: Different locations (warm, cool, soft, hard) give your dog choices.

-• Respect rest times: Do not wake your dog constantly – especially not from a deep sleep.
+• Respect rest periods: Don't constantly wake your dog up – especially not from a deep sleep.

-• Create a routine: Dogs love set routines – even when sleeping.
+• Establish a routine: Dogs love fixed routines – even when sleeping.

-• Exercise & Activity: A well-exercised dog sleeps deeper and more relaxed.
+• Exercise & activity: A well-exercised dog sleeps more deeply and peacefully.

-• Provide a sense of security: Dogs sleep better when they know their “pack” is nearby.
+• Providing a sense of security: Dogs sleep better when they know their "pack" is nearby.

 Conclusion

-Sleep is as important to dogs as food or exercise.
-Whether in a bed, on the couch, or snuggled up close to you, your dog needs plenty of time to rest, dream, and recharge.
+Sleep is as important for dogs as food or exercise.
+Whether in their bed, on the couch, or snuggled up close to you – your dog needs enough time to rest, dream, and recharge.
 By providing them with safe, comfortable places to lie down and respecting their rest periods, you'll ensure a relaxed, healthy, and happy four-legged friend.

 Back to blog